Pillar 3 Disclosure as of December 31, 2018

 The FCA framework consists of three "Pillars":

-- Pillar 1 sets out the minimum capital requirements that companies need to retain to meet their credit, market and operational risk;
+Pillar 1 sets out the minimum capital requirements for firms to meet their credit, market and operational risk;

-- Pillar 2 requires companies to assess whether their Pillar 1 capital is adequate to meet their risks and is subject to annual review by the FCA;
+Pillar 2 requires firms to assess whether their Pillar 1 capital is adequate to meet their risks and is subject to annual review by the FCA; and

 Capital Resources and Requirements

-The firm is required to as a CPMI firm to maintain at all times ‘own funds’ which equal or exceed the higher of:
+In addition, as a CPMI, the Firm is also required to maintain at all times ‘own funds’ which equal or exceed the higher of:

-- The sum of its market and credit risk OR Own funds based on FOR
+The sum of its market and credit risk requirements; or

 Satisfaction of Capital Requirements

-The Firm has adopted a remuneration policy and procedures that comply with the requirements of chapter 19B of the FCA's Senior Management Arrangements, Systems and Controls Sourcebook (SYSC and in accordance with ESMA’s Guidelines on sound remuneration policies.
-The Firm have considered all the proportionality elements in line with the FCA Guidance.
+The Firm has adopted a remuneration policy and procedures that comply with the requirements of chapter 19B of the FCA's Senior Management Arrangements, Systems and Controls Sourcebook (“SYSC”) and in accordance with ESMA’s Guidelines on sound remuneration policies under AIFMD as well as the FCA’s published guidance.

-As a UK AIFM the Firm has assessed the proportionality elements and disapplies the Pay Out Rules.
-Furthermore, the Firm has concluded, on the basis of its size and the nature, scale and complexity of its legal structure and business that it does not need to appoint a remuneration committee.
-Instead, the Governing Body sets, and oversees compliance with, the Firm's remuneration policy including reviewing the terms of the policy at least annually.
+The Company only has one "business area", namely its investment management business and as a CMPI, Albert Bridge falls within proportionality level 3.
+Albert Bridge currently sets the variable remuneration of its staff in a manner which takes into account individual employee as well as firm performance.
+As a UK AIFM the Firm has assessed the proportionality elements and it has concluded, on the basis of its size and the nature, scale and complexity of its legal structure and business that it does not need to appoint a remuneration committee.
+Instead, the senior management sets, and oversees compliance with, the Firm's remuneration policy including reviewing the terms of the policy at least annually.